voxell-tech/field_path/README.md

 ## Core Concepts

-- `Field` — Represents a unique, type-safe identifier for a field path within a struct.
+- `Field`: Represents a unique, type-safe identifier for a field path within a struct.
-- `Accessor` — A generic wrapper providing read and write access to a field.
+- `Accessor`: A generic wrapper providing read and write access to a field.
-- `FieldAccessorRegistry` — A mapping between fields and their accessors for lookup and dynamic use.
+- `FieldAccessorRegistry`: A mapping between fields and their accessors for lookup and dynamic use.

 Together, these components allow building flexible systems that